 -All legal checks are allowed at the 5/6th and 7/8th grade levels but referees will be instructed to give special attention to stick checks that are out of control, unnecessary roughness where checks are made with force excessive beyond the game objective, and checks administered to face-off middies by wing middies.

 -Players may make contact in an upright position within three yards of the ball.
 However, no take-out checks are permitted by any Player at any level.
 A take out check is defined as any check in which the player lowers his head or shoulder with the force and intent to put the other player on the ground.
 Body checks made with the intent to injur the opposing Player or when unnecessary or excessive force is utilized, are not permitted.

 Girls competition shall be governed by US Lacrosse Youth Rules which can be found here - http://www.uslacrosse.org/LinkClick.aspx?fileticket=ciPlVJilmXM%3d&tabid=14314

 Checking - Modified checking, that is, checking is below the shoulder (modified body check) is permitted.
 Any check to the head or intentional push from behind with the stick is an automatic yellow card.
 The Player with the infraction (yellow card) must serve a 3 minute penalty without a substitution.
 Offending team must keep track of the penalty minutes.
 If the same Player receives two yellow cards she is in jeopardy of being ejected from the game.
 The 3rd infraction by the same Player is an automatic RED card and the Player will be ejected from the game.

 Mercy Rules -

-Mercy Rules -The four (4) goal mercy rule is in effect with a lead of 4 goals or more.
+Mercy Rules -The eight (8) goal mercy rule is in effect with a lead of 8 goals or more.
 The ball will be given to the trailing team at midfield.
-For the grades 5/6 division only, when a team is leading by 4 goals or more, the leading team must complete three passes prior to taking a shot or the ball will be awarded to the opposing team at midfield.